Jeff Nelson (pitcher)

 Nelson had three stints with the Seattle Mariners (1992–1995, 2001–2003 and again in 2005).
 He is Seattle's all-time record holder for most games pitched (383), and has a 23–20 record with the Mariners.
-Nelson is currently a television color analyst for the Miami Marlins and New York Yankees.
+Nelson is currently a television color analyst for the Miami Marlins.

 Early life and career

 Nelson grew up in Maryland and played baseball and basketball at Catonsville High School.

 Drafted by the Los Angeles Dodgers in the 22nd round of the 1984 MLB draft, he signed on June 21, 1984.
 In 1986, he was selected by the Seattle Mariners in the minor league phase of the Rule 5 draft.

 Major league career

 Nelson made his major league debut with the Mariners on April 16, 1992, against the Chicago White Sox at Comiskey Park.
 He pitched two scoreless innings of relief.

 On July 13, 1995, Nelson entered a game against the Toronto Blue Jays with two runners on base and no outs.
 Nelson threw one pitch to Sandy Martínez and induced a ground ball triple play.
 He became the first pitcher in the era for which pitch count data is available to throw only one pitch in an outing and be credited with pitching a full inning.

 In December 1995, the Mariners traded Nelson, Tino Martinez, and Jim Mecir to the New York Yankees for Russ Davis and Sterling Hitchcock.
 With the Yankees, Nelson was a member of the World Series champions in 1996, 1998, 1999, and 2000.

 Nelson returned to Seattle as a free agent in 2001.
 In that season he made the American League All-Star team.
 Nelson's All-Star selection was considered an innovative move by AL manager Joe Torre, as Nelson's role of middle relief was traditionally overlooked during All-Star selection.

 From 2001 to 2003, he formed the right side of Seattle's potent lefty/righty setup squad along with left-handed pitcher Arthur Rhodes.
 In 2001, he held opposing batters to a .136 batting average and a .199 slugging percentage, and .074/.110 once he had two strikes on them.

 On August 6, 2003, the Mariners traded Nelson to the Yankees for Armando Benitez.
 The Yankees lost to the Florida Marlins in the World Series and once again Nelson left the Yankees.

 In 2004, Nelson appeared in 29 games for the Texas Rangers, going 1–2 with a 5.32 ERA.
 He was on the disabled list twice with an assortment of injuries to his right knee and right elbow.

 Before the 2005 season, the Seattle Mariners signed Nelson to a minor league contract, his third stint with the club.

 In the 2006 offseason, Nelson signed a minor-league contract with the St. Louis Cardinals, but was released before the season began.
 He was then picked up by the White Sox.